dky/cchart/README.md

-# Crytpo tracking
+# Crypto Table

-A simple table to display your current HODL portfolio.
+A simple table to display your current portfolio.
+Built so I could learn how to make API calls with AJAX and learn JavaScript.

-## TODO
+## TO-DO

-- Refactor all this so we aren't repeating ourselves and hard-coding everything!
+- DRY up code and stop hard-coding everything.
+- Figure out how to use React.
+- Consolidate API call to a single call vs (n) separate calls.

+## Feature/Enhancements

+- Add marketcap value.